ericrenone/Machine-Learning-Evolution/README.md

 # Model of Systemic Evolution

-This repository contains a **first-principles simulation framework** of the **Grand Canonical Model of Systemic Evolution**, representing the evolution of organized complexity in a system through a **Hilbert space of information**.
+Evolution of organized complexity in a system through a **Hilbert space of information**.

 The framework abstracts away cultural and biological dependencies to focus on **mathematical invariants**: